Checkmark

 To submit an application to Congress calling for a "convention to propose amendments to the U.S. Consitution," limited to proposing an amendment that prohibits the federal government from spending more in any fiscal year than it collects in tax and other revenue (balanced budget amendment).
 Legislatures representing two-thirds of the states must request this to get a convention, and three-quarters of the states must approve any amendment proposed by an “Article V” convention for it to become part of the constitution.
 The resolution names 17 states that have submitted applications.

-Referred to the House Financial Liability Reform Committee on November 7, 2013
+Referred to the Committee on Financial Liability Reform

 To require a proposed convention of the states to also consider a constitutional amendment to create an exception to the First Amendment's prohibition on Congress enacting laws limiting freedom of speech, so that Congress could enact a law banning burning the U.S. flag.